MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wlanihv/nc-wlanihv-dot11extihv_query_ui_request.md

      <a href="..\wlanihv\ns-wlanihv-_dot11ext_ihv_ui_request.md">DOT11EXT_IHV_UI_REQUEST</a> structure.
      The IHV Extensions DLL must allocate a buffer for the DOT11EXT_IHV_UI_REQUEST structure by calling
      <a href="..\wlanihv\nc-wlanihv-dot11ext_allocate_buffer.md">Dot11ExtAllocateBuffer</a>.

-##### - connectionPhase.connection_phase_any

-Specifies any connection phase.

-##### - connectionPhase.connection_phase_initial_connection

-Specifies the connection phase before the IHV Extensions DLL initiates a pre-association
-       operation.
-For more information about the pre-association operation, see
-       <mshelp:link keywords="netvista.pre_association_operations" tabindex="0">Pre-Association
-       Operations</mshelp:link>.

-##### - connectionPhase.connection_phase_post_l3_connection

-Specifies the connection phase after the IHV Extensions DLL completes a post-association
-       operation.
-For more information about the post-association operation, see
-       <mshelp:link keywords="netvista.post_association_operations" tabindex="0">Post-Association
-       Operations</mshelp:link>.

 ## -returns